davidsbatista/davidsbatista.net/_posts/2017-08-10-Maximum_Entropy_Markov_Model.md

 * We have exponential model for each state to tell us the conditional probability of the next states

 * This type of model directly models the conditional distribution of the hidden states given the observations, rather than modelling the joint distribution.

+* It has the Markov Assumption just like HMM

 * Label bias problem